codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/shared-configuration.md

 toc: true
 ---

 After creating several pipelines in Codefresh you will start to notice several common values between them.
-Common examples are access tokens, environment urls, configuration properties e.t.c.
+Common examples are access tokens, environment URLs, configuration properties etc.

 Codefresh allows you to create those shared values in a central place and then reuse them in your pipelines avoiding the use of copy-paste.